 Wait: Is it Easy?
 Yes, Indeedy.

-Yes, we know how to paint behind the toilet!
-But if you are lazy and don’t care there is a way to only paint what you can see when you’re in there…you know, taking care of business.
 There are 3 schools of thought when it comes to painting behind the toilet (or the Fountain, as the artist Marcel Duchamps called it).
 Then we will show you how to paint a bathroom with the best bathroom paint.